avivajpeyi/dev_site/content/posts/installing-lalsuite-from-source/index.md

 Where do we get the waveform datafiles from again?
 {{% /callout %}}

-## Test install with the following script
+## Test installation steps with the following script

 {{< gist avivajpeyi 030a544b097fcb4508055d73fa3fa895>}}